sunny/carrierwave-color/README.md

 Add the dominant color of an image to your database whenever you upload it with the CarrierWave gem on your Rails app.

+This can be used to show the image's background color while it is loading or to index images for a "search by color" feature.

 Installation
 ------------